chrfrenning/pow/README.md

 - Displays progress during POW calculation
 - Maintains cryptographic chain linking all entries
 - Supports both individual files and directory processing

+**Batch Mode with Start Hash:**
+- Use `-s, --start-hash` to specify a custom starting hash for new ledger files
+- Useful when creating POW for batches to be added to a main ledger elsewhere
+- Requires that the specified ledger file does not already exist
+- Creates a START entry instead of the default NULL entry
+- Hash must be exactly 128 characters long (SHA-512 hex format)

 ### Verification Mode
 ```bash